adhese/ava/README.md

 If you wish to handle navigation after a click yourself, use an AdvancedOnAdClickListener.
 It disables opening up the target url in browser, and passes the the url to the listener.

+You can have both a normal OnAdClickListener and an AdvancedOnAdClickListener at the same time.
+Both will trigger on a click.

 ~~Call `AdView.setShouldOpenAd()` to enable/disable automatic opening of the ad in the browser.
 The default value is true, so it will open automatically.
 However, when setting it to false and implementing the `OnAdClickListener` you can implement custom behaviour~~